alphacentauri82/api-standards/content/standard/dates-and-times.md

 example_apis: []
 ---

-When working with dates, our APIs will use consistent naming and formats.
+When working with dates, our APIs use consistent naming and formats.

 Field names should be `[something]_at`.
 Examples include: